-- Amyopathic dermatomyositis involves skin changes without muscle or other systemic involvement for more than six months.
+- Amyopathic dermatomyositis — this involves skin changes without muscle or other systemic involvement for more than 6 months.

-- Classic dermatomyositis is more common and results in skin and muscle disease.
+- Classic dermatomyositis — this is more common and results in skin and muscle disease.

-The hallmark skin signs of dermatomyositis help differentiate it from CLE.
+Two hallmark skin signs of dermatomyositis help differentiate it from CLE; these are:

-- Gottron papules: violaceous macules over knuckles and in periungual areas.
-Often have a depressed centre that is white or atrophic.
+- Gottron papules — these are violaceous macules over the knuckles and in periungual areas; they often have a depressed centre that is white or atrophic

-- Gottron sign: symmetrical violaceous macules, sometimes with oedema over knuckles, elbows, or knees.
+- Gottron sign — this refers to symmetrical violaceous macules, sometimes with oedema, over the knuckles, elbows, or knees.

-- Periorbital macules — violaceous, erythematous macules of eyelids and periorbital tissue, with or without oedema
+- Periorbital macules — these are violaceous, erythematous ('heliotrope') macules of the eyelids and periorbital tissue, presenting with or without oedema

 - Periungual telangiectasia

 - Macules over the hands and fingers — these present with symmetric erythema on the dorsum of hands and fingers, the extensor surface of arms, deltoids, posterior shoulders, V area of the neck, central forehead, face and scalp